 A student may enroll for a class up to a maximum of three times.
 Any student needing to take a class for the third time will be required to meet with a member of the Academic Support team prior to being registered for the course.
-The student and Academic Support personnel will develop a Plan for Academic Success (PAS) to support the student's efforts for success.
 If the student is not successful on their third attempt, the student must submit a written appeal to the Dean of Academic Affairs and receive approval for a fourth course attempt.

-WITHDRAWAL FROM A COURSE
+DROPPING A COURSE

-A withdrawal grade ("W") is given to a student who has no attendance or academic activity in a course(s), OR when a student has filled out proper withdrawal paperwork during the add/drop period.
-For students who have filled out withdrawal paperwork, any attendance or academic activity posted by the student cannot exceed the add/drop period.
-"W" grades are not included in the student's cumulative grade point average, nor in the calculation of the quantitative standards of satisfactory academic progress.
+A student who has no attendance or academic activity in a course(s) OR who has filled out proper course drop paperwork during the add/drop period will be dropped from their course(s).
+For students who have filled out course drop paperwork, any attendance or academic activity posted by the student cannot exceed the add/drop period.

-A student may withdraw for compelling medical reasons at any time during a module with the permission of the Dean of Academic Affairs.
-The Dean of Academic Affairs, in consultation with the Department chairperson, is authorized to determine whether a student should receive either an "I" or "W" grade, depending on the nature of the student's medical condition.
+A student may drop a course (or courses) for compelling medical reasons at any time during a module with the permission of the Dean of Academic Affairs.
+The Dean of Academic Affairs, in consultation with the Department chairperson, is authorized to determine whether a student should receive either an "I" (incomplete) grade, depending on the nature of the student's medical condition.